-With more than 4.6 million inhabitants, you can easily imagine how vast the city is.
-Picking the right Cape Town hotels may come as a daunting task then – especially for first time visitors.
+With more than 4.6 million inhabitants, Cape Town is vast.
+Picking the right Cape Town hotels may be a daunting task – especially for first time visitors.
 The good news is that by Western standards, this is a fairly inexpensive city.
 If you search properly, you will find some excellent deals with hotels and apartments for a real steal.

-In this post, I will help you find the best areas to stay in Cape Town by interest and pointing out to the best places to stay in each of them, arranged by budget.
+In this post, I will help you find the best areas to stay in Cape Town by interest and point out to the best places to stay in each of them, by budget.

-Where To Stay In Cape Town – Overall Best Options
+Where To Stay In Cape Town – Best Options

-Before I highlight the best areas to stay in Cape Town, let me give you a shortcut to what are my favorite places in the Mother City.
-I have tried and tested them all so you can mark my words!
+Before I highlight the best areas to stay in Cape Town, let me give you a shortcut to my favorite places in the Mother City.

 Best Hotel in Cape Town – Jardin d’ébène Boutique Guesthouse

 Who said that you have to spend a fortune to have a bit of luxury?
-This guesthouse located in the City Bowl comes at a very reasonable price.
-Each room different and each one showing the highest attention to detail.
+This guesthouse in the City Bowl comes at a very reasonable price.
+Each room is different and each one shows the highest attention to detail.
 There is a swimming pool, a fabulous breakfast is served daily, and there even is room service.
-There only are five rooms – so make sure to book in advance to secure your place!
+There only are five rooms – book in advance to secure your place!

 Best Hostel in Cape Town – The Backpack

 This isn’t just the best hostel in Cape Town.
-It actually is one of the best hostels I have ever stayed at.
+It actually is one of the best hostels you will ever stay at.
 Rooms are comfortable and spotless – you can pick between dorms, private rooms and even family rooms.
-There is an abundance of social spaces, including a kitchen and dining room, a bar, and a lovely patio and even a pool.
+There is an abundance of social spaces, including a kitchen and dining room, a bar, a lovely patio and even a pool.
 Breakfast is by all means above hostel standards and the help desk is always available to book tours or share information.